saurin16/Gemma-RAG/Readme.md

-Sure, here's a README.md file for the RAG Model project:

 # Retrieval-Augmented Generation (RAG) Model

 This repository contains an implementation of a Retrieval-Augmented Generation (RAG) Model using Groq, Gemma Model, and other Python libraries.
 The RAG Model combines the strengths of an information retrieval system and a generative language model, allowing for accurate and contextual question answering.